HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/security/new-hpovldapgroup.md

 ### -Roles &lt;Array&gt;

 The role(s) to assign to the Directroy Group, in `[System.Collections.ArrayList]` format.
-Accepted values are noted within the ApplianceRoles property of the `[HPEOneView.Appliance.Connection]` object stored in the $Global:ConnectedSessions variable.
+Accepted values are noted within the ApplianceRoles property of the `[HPOneView.Appliance.Connection]` object stored in the $Global:ConnectedSessions variable.

 Example: $roles = "Server administrator","Network administrator"